webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 == Notifying problem resolution ==

 # Prepend 'FIXED: ' to the status message title
-# Put a '''Original announcement''' title before the original announcement message, and add a resolution state report.
+# Add first line of status message '''Update: This issue has been resolved as of 24:00 EST.'''

-=== All is back to normal.  (...) ===
+# Put a '''Original announcement''' title before the original announcement message

-All is back to normal.(...) cache is being rebuilt.
+# Describe what was the problem (optional)